John Sappington

 http://www.basearts.com/curriculum/archive/audio.htm

-Digital Camera - Adobe Photoshop for Photographers - Introduction, Intermediate
+---Digital Camera - Adobe Photoshop for Photographers - Introduction, Intermediate

 Syllabus: